-After six months of work, the Herbie developers
+After a year of work, the Herbie developers

 Herbie automatically improves the accuracy of floating point

 expressions.
 This avoids the bugs, errors, and surprises that so

 often occur when working with floating point.
 Since

 work making Herbie more versatile and easier to use.

 prior to 6.7.
 Future Herbie releases may continue to step up